-In Indonesia the introduction of VS on-farm has been very effective through a school organic gardening education programme.
-In the Bali Poverty Project VS is used planted school children in gardens, as well as along local roads.
+In Indonesia the introduction of VS on-farm has been very effective through a school organic gardening education program.
+In the Bali Poverty Project VS is planted by school children in gardens, as well as along local roads.
 Children then introduce their skills back home.